Carraway Dam

 A civic achievement, quietly waiting for a capacity for growth that never arrived.

-Completed in 1951 by the Appalachian Regional Power Authority, the Carraway Dam was heralded as the keystone of the region’s post-war electrification drive.
-Spanning the upper Blackwater Gorge with 340 feet of reinforced concrete, the structure was engineered to power the coal-processing operations of the Harlan Basin and supply residential current to three surrounding counties.
+Completed in 1951 by the Appalachian Energy & Mine Commission, the Carraway Dam was heralded as the centerpiece of the region’s post-war electrification drive.
+Spanning the upper Carraway Gorge with 340 feet of reinforced concrete, the structure was engineered to power the coal-processing operations of Mill Hollow and supply residential current to the surrounding valley.

 Construction

-The project broke ground in 1948 under the supervision of chief engineer Elias Morrow, funded jointly by federal infrastructure bonds and private investment channeled through the Consolidated Appalachian Development Consortium.
-Workers - many of them veterans - were housed in the purpose-built Carraway Workers’ Camp, traces of which remain on the eastern bank.
+The project broke ground in 1948 under the supervision of chief engineer Elias Morrow, funded through the Commission’s federal infrastructure allocation.
+Workers, many of them veterans, were housed in the purpose-built Carraway Workers’ Camp, traces of which remain on the eastern bank.

 Operations

 The dam reached full capacity in 1953 and operated without major incident through the early 1970s.
-A 1967 inspection report praised its structural integrity and noted that the reservoir had never been drawn below the 60% mark, suggesting “capacity for growth that never arrived” - a phrase the Authority’s own communications director used in a 1969 press release.
+A 1967 inspection report praised its structural integrity and noted that the reservoir had never been drawn below the 60% mark, suggesting “capacity for growth that never arrived” - a phrase the Commission’s own communications office used in a 1969 public bulletin.

 Decommissioning

 By 1978, shifting energy policy and the decline of regional coal operations rendered the dam economically unviable.
-The Appalachian Regional Power Authority formally transferred custody to Harlan County in 1981.
+The Commission formally transferred custody to the county in 1981.
 The structure has been maintained at minimal operating status since.